kefir266/certbot-docker/README.md

 # Docker for certbot Let's Encrypt

-This instance is appropriate for one-off usage to generate SSL certificates with Let's encrypt service
+This instance is appropriate for one-off usage to generate SSL certificates or for using on separated port as microservice to retrieve SSL certificates from Let's encrypt service

+The generated certificates you can copy from docker container /etc/letsencrypt or share ot with other containers

 ## Usage